We Are Hard-Wired to Climb the Social Ladder, But it Actually Makes us Unhappy

 Step 1 - Status Symbols

 “Status symbols” are the input.
-They are objects, possessions or accomplishments that act as visible, external symbols to indicate your social status and rank on the social ladder i.e. your position in the social hierarchy.
+They are objects, possessions or accomplishments of assigned value that act as visible, external symbols to indicate your social status and rank on the social ladder i.e. your position in the social hierarchy.

 They also act as cues to others and the public that dictate how you should be treated, whether you are an authority, where you are expected to live and what kinds of societal positions you are expected to hold.